 45 * * * * cd /home/alan/blog && ./updateblog.sh

-I can optionally ssh into the server and manually run that script if I want to promtly update some content which has been pushed to the git repo.
+into the server and manually run that script if I want to update some content that has been pushed to the git repo immediately.

 Updating content

-Typically I’ll clone the repo, and go through the above process again to edit content.
-Alternatively for ninja “in production” edits, I might use the web based editor built into GitHub.
+Typically, I’ll clone the repo and go through the above process again to edit content.
+Alternatively, for ninja “in production” edits, I might use the web-based editor built into GitHub.

-That’s essentially it.
-I can schedule posts to only appear on the site at a particular date/time, by setting a future time in the date field in each post meta-data.
-They’re public in the git repo as soon as I push of course, but they’ll only get publicly shown on the blog when the next cron job runs after the time specified.
-Good enough for me!
+field in each post meta-data.
+Of course, they’re public in the git repo as soon as I push, but they’ll only get publicly shown on the blog when the next cron job runs after the time specified.
+That’s good enough for me!

 Conclusion